 Step 4

-Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-Awase dashi, which is a combination of kombu dashi and bonito dashi, is ready.
+Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Awase dashi (udon broth), which combines kombu dashi and bonito dashi, is now ready.

 Step 5

-Thinly slice the green onions.
+Thinly slice green onion.

 Step 6

-When using fresh, chilled, or dried udon noodles: Boil them according to the package instructions and drain them in a colander.
+When using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
+Once cooked, drain them in a colander.

 Step 7